Italian Socialist Party (2007): Foundation

 A merger of all the parties hailing from the Italian Socialist Party (PSI), disbanded in 1994 as a result of Tangentopoli scandals, and the Italian Democratic Socialist Party (PSDI) was initially proposed by Enrico Boselli during a congress of his Italian Democratic Socialists (SDI) in April 2007.
-In the event, the party, after having participated in the The Olive Tree list, decided not to join the Democratic Party (PD), aiming for a "Socialist Constituent Assembly" (Costituente Socialista) instead.
+In the event, the party, after having participated in The Olive Tree list, decided not to join the Democratic Party (PD), aiming for a "Socialist Constituent Assembly" (Costituente Socialista) instead.

 Some minor parties and associations, including The Italian Socialists of Bobo Craxi, "Socialism is Freedom" of Rino Formica and the Association for the Rose in the Fist of Lanfranco Turci, immediately welcomed Boselli's proposal, while in June 2007 the New Italian Socialist Party (NPSI) divided in two groups: the first, led by Stefano Caldoro and Lucio Barani, opted to join The People of Freedom and retained the NPSI identity; the second, led by Mauro Del Bue and Gianni De Michelis, agreed to join the Socialist Constituent Assembly.
 Indeed, the two factions elected their secretary in two separate congresses: on 24 June Caldoro was elected secretary by the right-wing faction of the party, while on 7–8 July Del Bue and De Michelis were elected respectively secretary and president by those members who wanted to take part to the foundation of the Socialist Party, whose first meeting took place on 14 July.
 In practice, for some time the NPSI had two secretaries.
 Subsequently, on 24 October 2007, the two MEPs elected on the United Socialists for Europe list in the 2004 European Parliament election, De Michelis and Alessandro Battilocchio, joined the Socialist Group in the European Parliament.
 Battilocchio would later split, re-regroup in the new NPSI and finally join Forza Italia.

 At its foundation in October 2007, the Socialist Party (PS) was joined also by Gavino Angius's Democracy and Socialism, a group of former Democrats of the Left most recently affiliated with the Democratic Left.
 At the 2008 general election, the PS stood alone and Boselli was its candidate for Prime Minister.
 In the event, the party gained less than 1% of the vote (well below thresholds) and failed to win any seats in the Italian Parliament.